HOW TO CONVERT ON THE SERP: GETTING FROM THE SERP TO THE CONVERSION

 There is a caveat to this, however.
 Your content needs to work on two levels: it has to be both engaging to read and also optimized to appease Google’s algorithm.

-While creating effective landing pages isn’t an exact science, there are a few tried and tested elements that all of your landing pages should employ.
+While creating effective landing pages isn’t an exact science, there are a few tried and tested elements that all your landing pages should employ.

 First off, if it doesn’t have your call-to-action front and center, then stop reading right now and make sure you add one.